 Coronavirus Vaccine Progress

-Britain approved and began administering the same Pfizer vaccine earlier the same week of the FDA approval.
+The CDC also says the vaccine is safe for pregnant women and there is no indication it poses any danger to the fetus.
 There have been reports of adverse allergic reactions to the vaccine, so at present time, people who have a history of severe allergies are advised not to take it.
-It is also unclear what affect it may have on pregnant women.

-Both the Pfizer and Moderna vaccines have shown over 90% efficacy and require two doses which are administered several weeks apart.
+Both the Pfizer and Moderna vaccines have shown over 90% efficacy for adults and require two doses administered several weeks apart.
 Johnson & Johnson requires just one shot and is 85% effective.
-China and Russia have both developed their own vaccines which are being used in other countries.
+China and Russia have both developed their own vaccines that are being used in other countries.

 The Pfizer vaccine uses messenger RNA (mRNA).
 This is what carries the instructions for making the “spike” protein that lets the virus enter human cells.
 The mRNA vaccine tells your immune cells to make the protein and act as if they’ve already been infected with the coronavirus, giving you some immunity against it.